aixoss/aix-puppet/README.md

 6. [Development - Guide for contributing to the module](#development)

 ## Description
- This AixAutomation Puppet module has been developed against Puppet 5.3.3, and has been tested against Puppet 5.3.3 and Puppet 5.3.5.<br>
+ This Puppet AixAutomation module has been developed against Puppet 5.3.3, and has been tested against Puppet 5.3.3 and Puppet 5.3.5.<br>
- This AixAutomation Puppet module runs by using the "puppet apply" command, therefore this is not the canonical way of using Puppet: no Puppet master, no nodes executing Puppet agent.
-With AixAutomation Puppet module, only a Puppet Agent runs on the host where the NIM server runs.<br>
+ This Puppet AixAutomation module runs by using the '**puppet apply**' command, therefore this is not the canonical way of using Puppet: no Puppet master, no node executing Puppet agent.
+With Puppet AixAutomation module, a unique Puppet Agent needs to run on the host where the NIM server runs.<br>
- This AixAutomation Puppet module enables automation of software maintenance operations on a list of AIX LPARs and VIOS, by running this module on a NIM server managing these LPARs and VIOS.<br>
+ This Puppet AixAutomation module enables automation of software maintenance operations (updates of AIX or VIOS levels, updates of eFix)on a list of AIX LPARs and AIX VIOS, by running this module on a NIM server managing these LPARs and VIOS.<br>
- By software maintenance operations we mean: updates of AIX or VIOS levels, updates of eFix.<br>
- Operations desired by the user are written into a manifest file, using Puppet configuration language called DSL (Domain Specific Language), explained below.
+ Operations desired by the user are declared into a manifest file, using Puppet configuration language called DSL (Domain Specific Language), explained below.
-  Specific custom types have been implemented (with their related providers) for AixAutomation Puppet module, to control necessary operations to automatically perform AIX updates and patch management.
+  Specific custom types have been implemented (with their related providers) for Puppet AixAutomation module, to control necessary operations to automatically perform AIX updates and patch management.
 These new custom types enable to declare resources in manifest file.
-These types 'download', 'patchmngt', 'fix', and 'vios' are described hereafter in detail.<br>
+These types '**download**', '**patchmngt**', '**fix**', and '**vios**' are described hereafter in detail.<br>
  AIX updates and patch management operations performed by this AixAutomation Puppet module are shortly described now.<br><br>
   **Firstly** as far as AIX LPARs are concerned:<br>
- - Necessary AIX level updates are automatically downloaded from FixCentral using 'suma' features, and are locally kept and shared between LPARs if possible.<br>
+ - Necessary AIX level updates are automatically downloaded from FixCentral using '**suma**' features.
+Downloaded updates are locally kept and shared between LPARs if possible.<br>
- - Downloaded updates can then be automatically applied on a list of LPARs, through 'NIM push' operations, therefore everything (i.e. all AixAutomation logic) runs from the NIM server, and nothing needs to be installed on LPARs themselves.<br>
+ - Downloaded updates can then be automatically applied on a list of LPARs, through '**NIM push**' operations, therefore everything (i.e. all AixAutomation logic) runs from the NIM server, and nothing needs to be installed on LPARs themselves.<br>
- - List of necessary eFix is computed (for each LPAR) and retrieved using 'flrtvc', downloaded, kept locally (in a local repository of the system where this Puppet module runs), and they are kept in a way they can be shared between LPARs.
-Each LPAR has its own list of eFix to be applied, depending on its level and depending on the current list of eFix already applied.
+ - List of necessary eFix is computed (for each LPAR) and retrieved using '**flrtvc**', downloaded, kept locally (in a local repository of the system where this Puppet module runs), and they are kept in a way they can be shared between LPARs.
+Each LPAR has its own list of eFix to be applied, depending on its level and depending on the current list of eFix already applied. <br>
-  These eFix are then applied on each LPAR of the list (after being sorted by 'PACKAGING DATE': so that most recent ones are applied first.
-Moreover an 'interlock' logic is coded to prevent two eFix locking the same fileset from being installed : if a previsible 'interlock is detected between two eFix, no attempt is done to install the second one).
+  These eFix are then applied on each LPAR of the list (after being sorted by 'PACKAGING DATE': so that most recent ones are applied first).
+Moreover, before attempting the eFix installations, a 'fileset interlock' check removes from the list of eFix to be installed any eFix presenting a foreseen fileset interlock with any other more recent eFix. <br>
-  This eFix apply operation is done by using NIM push mode (therefore as already said without performing any operation on the LPARs themselves: without installing anything on these LPARs).<br><br>
+  This eFix apply operation is done by using '**NIM push**' operations (therefore as already said without performing any operation on the LPARs themselves: without installing anything on these LPARs).<br><br>
   **Secondly** as far as AIX VIOS are concerned:<br>
- - VIOS updates can be automatically applied on a list of VIOS, through 'NIM push' operations.
+ - VIOS updates can be automatically applied on a list of VIOS, by using '**NIM push**' operations.
 As for LPARs updates, everything (i.e. all AixAutomation logic) runs from the NIM server, and nothing needs to be installed on VIOS themselves.<br> To bring trust in VIOS update operation, a mandatory copy of rootvg is taken before performing update, and